pdfme/pdfme/website/docs/getting-started.md

 - [zod](https://github.com/colinhacks/zod): Used in Validation.

 I definitely could not have created pdfme without these libraries.
 I am grateful to the developers of these libraries.

+If you want to contribute to pdfme, please check the [Development Guide](/development-guide) page.
+We look forward to your contribution!